near/docs/docs/validator/economics.md

 ### Setting the Service Level Objectives

 As mentioned above, there's no slashing for downtime.
 However, any new release of the node should be locally tested and deployed with minimum interruptions, to avoid the risks of getting *kicked out*.
-Higher investments on infrastructure-as-code can increase efficiency and profitability, by making ongoing maintenance easier.
+Allocating resources on infrastructure-as-code can increase efficiency and profitability, making ongoing maintenance easier.
 On top of ordinary maintenance, your operations will require an incident/response playbook, to promptly resolve any infrastructure failure or emergency updates.